 3 Tips for Giving the Best Dog Walk Possible

-At Simply Yours Concierge, we take our responsibility very seriously of providing impeccable pet care.
-Setting ourselves apart from other dog walking and pet sitting professionals is very important.
-One of the most fundamental ways that we distinguish our service apart from other dog walkers is that we offer the dogs in our care the best walk possible.
+At Simply Yours Concierge, we take our responsibility of providing impeccable pet care very seriously.
+Setting ourselves apart from other dog walking and pet sitting professionals is important, and we do so by ensuring the dogs in our care have the best walk possible.
 This means providing for all of a dog’s mental and behavioral needs.
-With some extra effort, we delight the dogs and instill good walking behavior.
-Whether a walk is a success should be based on the dog’s point of view.
-A dog is not just looking for a workout; he/she is also looking for mental stimulation and the freedom to express their natural instincts.
+With some extra effort, we delight our canine friends and instill good walking behavior and positive association.
+After all, whether a walk is a success should be based on the dog’s point of view!
+A dog is not just looking for a workout, but mental stimulation, and the freedom to express their natural instincts.

-Here are three ways that show how we give your dogs the best walk possible.
+Here are three ways our team gives your dogs the best walk possible.

 #1: Embrace sniff and explore time

-Unlike humans who are mostly visual, dogs experience the world through their noses.
-Their sense of smell is at least 10,000 times more powerful than ours due to millions more scent receptors in their noses and a proportionately much larger part of their brains dedicated to analyzing smells Their noses also have a special organ that allows them to perceive chemical signals that would otherwise be undetectable.
+Unlike humans, who are mostly visual, dogs experience the world through their noses.
+Their sense of smell is at least 10,000 times more powerful than ours due to millions of more scent receptors in their noses and a proportionately much larger part of their brains dedicated to analyzing smells.
+Their noses also have a special organ that allows them to perceive chemical signals that would otherwise be undetectable.
 It’s almost impossible to imagine the amount of information dogs can discover with one sniff.

 #2: Don’t rush bathroom breaks.